coldwx/coldwx.github.io/magicwindow.md

 ![magicwindow_d3e](https://github.com/coldwx/coldwx.github.io/assets/170867841/88dd8e87-9bc0-44fa-96ea-a2dd41e6535e)

 Counting all the bytes, `FF` is located in spot 400 of 512.
 Because the puzzle is in hexadecimal, we'll convert that decimal of 400 to a hex of 0x190.
 The program itself starts at a location of 0x7c00.
-0x7c00 plus 0x190 reveals our `FF` to be located at 0x7d90.
+0x7c00 + 0x190 reveals our `FF` to be located at 0x7d90.

 With knowledge of what the puzzle is modifying, we can disassemble the code with `objdump -D -b binary -mi386 -Maddr16,data16 -M intel magicwindow`.